Contact

-When we think of design systems, large and complex examples like Adobe Spectrum or Shopify Polaris often come to mind.
-These systems serve vast teams and complex ecosystems, making them appear out of reach for smaller teams or simpler projects.
-However, even at a smaller scale, a design system can still provide a strong foundation, improve efficiency, and enhance consistency across products.
+When we think of design systems, we often think of big, complicated ones like Adobe Spectrum or Shopify Polaris.
+These systems support large teams and complicated ecosystems, which makes them seem like they are too big for smaller teams or simpler projects.
+However, even on a smaller scale, a design system can still be a strong base, make things run more smoothly, and make products more consistent.

-In this article, I’ll share how we helped our regular collaborators, Able, create a design system for their Apex e-commerce platform’s admin portal.
+In this article, I'll talk about how we helped our regular partners, Able, make a design system for the admin portal of their Apex e-commerce.

-Able approached us to help them with a design system that could scale as their product grows.
-This was an exciting opportunity as this helped us validate our efforts to create MVP design systems and also gave us an opportunity to collaborate on code components.
+Able came to us for help with a design system that could grow with their product.
+This was an exciting opportunity because it helped us prove that our work on MVP design systems and and let us work together on code components.

 Prioritizing what’s important